Qiskit/qiskit.org/README.md

     ├── nuxt.config.js
     ... other third-parties configuration files like ESLint, Jest or Travis

+1.  **`/app`**: contains `router.ScrollBehavior.js` controlling the behavior of the scroll when navigating.

-1.  **`/assets`**: Images and assets for the project.
+3.  **`/assets`**: Images and assets for the project.
 You can find more information at [Nuxt's assets directory documentation](https://nuxtjs.org/guide/assets/)

-2.  **`/components`**: Vue components for the project.
+4.  **`/components`**: Vue components for the project.
 You can find more information at [Nuxt's components directory documentation](https://nuxtjs.org/guide/directory-structure#the-components-directory)

-3.  **`/constants`**: Constants shared through the whole project.
+5.  **`/constants`**: Constants shared through the whole project.

-4.  **`/content`**: Markdown files, website's editable content.
+6.  **`/content`**: Markdown files, website's editable content.
 They are divided in folders by sections.

-5.  **`/deploy`**: Deploy configuration.
+7.  **`/deploy`**: Deploy configuration.

-6.  **`/hooks`**: Hook functions shared through the whole project.
+8.  **`/hooks`**: Hook functions shared through the whole project.

-7.  **`/layouts`**: You can find information at [Nuxt's layout directory documentation](https://nuxtjs.org/guide/directory-structure#the-layouts-directory)
+9.  **`/layouts`**: You can find information at [Nuxt's layout directory documentation](https://nuxtjs.org/guide/directory-structure#the-layouts-directory)

-8.  **`/mixins`**: Mixin functions shared through the whole project.
+10. **`/mixins`**: Mixin functions shared through the whole project.

-9.  **`/new-content`**: This directory includes newer content that is used in various parts of the qiskit.org website, leveraging the [nuxt/content](https://content.nuxtjs.org/) module, along with standard markdown syntax.
+11. **`/new-content`**: This directory includes newer content that is used in various parts of the qiskit.org website, leveraging the [nuxt/content](https://content.nuxtjs.org/) module, along with standard markdown syntax.

-10.  **`/pages`**: This is a starting point because if you want to know what is the website structure, it's the same as this folder's structure.
+12. **`/pages`**: This is a starting point because if you want to know what is the website structure, it's the same as this folder's structure.
 Nuxt reads all the `.vue` files inside this directory and creates the application router based on it.
 You can find information at [Nuxt's pages directory documentation](https://nuxtjs.org/guide/directory-structure#the-pages-directory).
 All `.vue` pages prefixed by an underscore are [dynamic routes](https://nuxtjs.org/guide/routing/#dynamic-routes) and we use them to create different pages based on the same template.
 We also use [nuxt-link](https://nuxtjs.org/guide/routing/) to keep the user inside our webapp router.

-11.  **`/plugins`**: You can find information at [Nuxt's plugins directory documentation](https://nuxtjs.org/guide/directory-structure#the-plugins-directory)
+13. **`/plugins`**: You can find information at [Nuxt's plugins directory documentation](https://nuxtjs.org/guide/directory-structure#the-plugins-directory)

-12.  **`/statics`**: You can find information at [Nuxt's statics directory documentation](https://nuxtjs.org/guide/directory-structure#the-static-directory)
+14. **`/statics`**: You can find information at [Nuxt's statics directory documentation](https://nuxtjs.org/guide/directory-structure#the-static-directory)

-13.  **`/tests`**: Unit tests made with Jest
+15. **`/tests`**: Unit tests made with Jest

-14. **`nuxt-config.js`**: This is the main configuration file for a Nuxt site.
+16. **`nuxt-config.js`**: This is the main configuration file for a Nuxt site.
 You can find information at [Nuxt's config documentation](https://nuxtjs.org/guide/configuration)

 ## ✏️ How to Contribute